Wrongful repossession and Azhar: What lenders need to knowPrint publication

 However, as the Azhar case and our earlier briefing demonstrate, the law does provide a number of legal and practical arguments that lenders can deploy to defend and counter wrongful repossession claims.

-For further advice and assistance in relation to wrongful repossession claims or any other lender services issue, please do not hesitate to contact Sandip Singh, or any member of Walker Morris’ Banking & Finance Litigation Team.
+For further advice and assistance in relation to wrongful repossession claims or any other lender services issue, please do not hesitate to any member of Walker Morris’ Banking & Finance Litigation Team.

 Mohammed Azhar v Accord Mortgages Limited, Bradford County Court, 7 December 2018